MasterIfeanyi/ifeanyi-typescript-student/README.md

 ## Description

-This is a simple web application that allows a user to submit their personal information to a coud database.
+This is a simple web application that allows a user to submit their personal information to a cloud database.

 This project was built using typescript.